 This will verify connection to the appropriate servers, and that the network is resolving DNS correctly.

 If the trace route is not resolved, verify connection with a known website (e.g., www.yahoo.com).

 When this command is run, an IP address should be displayed, which means the workstation is resolving IP addresses correctly.
 However, if no IP address is displayed, then DNS/other network settings may need to be corrected on the network.
-This situation should be addressed by a qualified network technician at the site.
+This issue should be addressed by a qualified network technician at your testing site.

 Network Caching General Recommendations